BerndHagen/Medio-YouTube-Converter/README.md

 By downloading, installing, or using Medio, you acknowledge that you have read and understood this copyright notice and agree to abide by its terms and conditions.
 Failure to comply with these terms may result in legal action and the revocation of your rights to use Medio.

 # Screenshots
 If you'd like to preview the appearance of Medio Software before downloading the Setup folder, you can explore the screenshots provided below.
 Each screenshot showcases the various tabs and features of the application.
-Keep in mind that future updates may introduce additional functionalities to enhance user experience.
+Keep in mind that future updates may introduce additional functionalities.

 | Dashboard Page               | Converter Page              | History Page               |
 |------------------------------|------------------------------|------------------------------|